Law firms

 Other new categories will recognise the most influential business services teams, the leading intellectual property and public sector practices, as well as a new client service award, which will go to the firm which received the highest scores from clients during the annual Legal 500 research.

-The best of the best from the in-house legal community will also be recognised, including GC of the Year and In-house Team of the Year – those shortlists will be revealed in a separate announcement next week (14 May).
+The biggest names in the in-house legal community will also be recognised, including GC of the Year and In-house Team of the Year – with these shortlists set to be revealed in a separate announcement next week (14 May).

 Latham & Watkins, BT, Burges Salmon and Freshfields were among the winners at last year’s awards, which were hosted by comedian Katherine Ryan.
 Latham took the award for International Firm of the Year, while Burges Salmon picked up the award for top UK firm.